-Researchers find way to reduce unnecessary lab tests, decrease patient costs by modifying softwareNovember 4th, 2013 in Health /
+Researchers find way to reduce unnecessary lab tests, decrease patient costs by modifying softwareNovember 4, 2013 in Medicine & Health / Health

 When patients undergo diagnostic lab tests as part of the inpatient admission process, they may wonder why or how physicians choose particular tests.
 Increasingly, medical professionals are using electronic medical systems that provide lists of lab tests from which medical professionals can choose.
 Now, a University of Missouri researcher and her colleagues have studied how to modify these lists to ensure health professionals order relevant tests and omit unnecessary lab tests, which could result in better care and reduced costs for patients.

 "Ordering numerous lab tests can result in unnecessary testing and can cause physical discomfort and financial stress to patients," said Victoria Shaffer, an assistant professor of health sciences in the MU School of Health Professions.
 "We found that by changing the way electronic order set lists were designed, we could significantly alter both the number and quality of lab tests ordered by clinicians."